jiyun-bae/jiyun_bae_SASS_Build/README.md

 SASS (https://sass-lang.com/install)

-## Plan / Path for AJAX_Build
+## Plan for AJAX_Build

 AJAX(Asynchronous Javascript and XML) is a front-end technique for interactive web applications.
 AJAX is used with XML, HTML, CSS, and javascript. <br>
 In this project, the contents on the profbox have to be shown by using AJAX. <br><br>
 To do this, we have created JSON file and request AJAX using Fetch(for me) in main.js in the class.
 At the first time, I tried textContent to show the contents, but it didn't work.
 After I got an hint, I started to use innerHTML in fetch. <br>
 I created innerHTML with the name of contents in json file.
 Also, I put different ids in html for p, ul. p is for coursename, coursecode and profname, and ul is for classtime.
 During this time, I put debugger in js and checked the flow of code if it is working properly.

+## Path for AJAX_Build

+1. Determine the browser family <br>
+2. Create an object --> allows the web page to request data from the server <br>
+3. Send the request to the server <br>
+4. Run javascipt function <br>
+5. Use the XML to update the web page in some way

 ## Usage